MyriadOfSilveredStars/SYNOPTIC2025/README.md

 # SYNOPTIC 2025
-GitHub for our 2025 synoptic project
+GitHub for our 2025 synoptic project, group 38
 ## To run locally
 1. ```git clone```
 2. navigate to app folder